FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 3. Follow these steps in the New Dashboard page:
 - Enter a Name for the dashboard (for example, ‘customer-churn-dashboard’.)
 - Provide a Description for the dashboard (optional).
-- For Cognos Dashboard Embedded Service, select the dashboard service that you created previously and click save.
+- For Cognos Dashboard Embedded Service, select the dashboard service that you created previously and click Create.

 ![Create Dashboard](readme_images/create-dashboard.png)